 In all its autumn glory, the New Forest is awash with every hue of green, amber russet as the leaves begin to fall.
 An overnight stop at one of the many campsites within the National Park, lets you begin your walk at the best time of day – the early morning, as the mist begins to clear above wooded glades and open heathland.
 Kick softly through the fallen leaves lest you disturb a grazing deer.

-From Longmeadow Campsite you may take a delightful 20-minute stroll through the forest to the village of Brockenhurst, which is at the very heart of the National Park.
+From Longmeadow Campsite you may take a delightful 20-minute stroll through the forest to the village of Brockenhurst, which is at the very heart of the National Park

 The Midlands